ehharding/Angular-Laws/README.md

 ### Linting The Project
 To assist with code maintainability and quality, this project utilizes [ESLint](https://eslint.org) along with the [@typescript-eslint](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin) and [eslint-plugin-tsdoc](https://www.npmjs.com/package/eslint-plugin-tsdoc) plugins.
-To run the linter on the project, you can use the `lint` and `lint:report` npm scripts or run the following NPM commands:
+To run the linter on the project, you can use the `lint` and `lint:report` npm scripts or run the following npm commands:

 ```bash
 # Run ESLint On The Project